1. Login to WordPress as administrator;

 This is, of course, the plugin’s main function.

-You can adjust some general settings on the Settings tab:
+You can also specify some general settings by clicking on the forms tab:

 – Sending a confirmation email (selecting the template and sender)